Maryland Rules Governing the State Board of Law Examiners and the Bar Admissions Process

 Maryland Bar Admission Rules on government.westlaw.com

-REVISED Board Rule 5 (Examination Format, Qualifying UBE Score and Grading) (Word) (PDF)
+Amended Board Rule 5 (Examination Format, Qualifying UBE Score, and Grading) (Word) (PDF)

 Bar admission rules for applicants who pass(ed) a Maryland General Bar Exam or Maryland Out-of-State Attorney’s Exam given before March 1, 2019